 Even if you’re doing all your freelance work at home in your pajamas, it’s important to establish office hours when taking on new work.
 This gives contacts a good idea of when you’re available to chat.

 Not providing office hours can result in some clients contacting you during off-hours.
 This adds to your stress when you should be relaxing.
 Additionally, if a customer emails you late at night, they can refer to your office hours.
 This will give them an idea as to when they should expect a response back.

 Outsource If Necessary

-A diligently managed workflow can still lead to overbooking — in fact, if you’re an active freelancer, it will happen.
+A diligently managed workflow can still lead to overbooking when taking on new work — in fact, if you’re an active freelancer, it will happen.
 Since you don’t want a disappointed, refunded client, consider outsourcing less intensive but time-consuming activities.

 For example, if you’re a graphic designer and are running close to a deadline, seek help.
 Hire another graphic designer to help with a particular aspect of the project.
 Sites like Upwork can help you find fellow freelancers that can help you finish a job.

 Selectively choosing your projects, managing workflow with project analysis and spreadsheet-based upkeep and learning to say “no” to unfit projects can help you improve your work, and build your client base, as a freelancer.